HamedFarahani89/Seattle-Airbnb-Project/README.md

 ## Acknowledgements
 - Acknowledgements to Airbnb and Kaggle for providing the dataset.
 You can access it here:: [Airbnb Seattle Dataset](https://www.kaggle.com/airbnb/seattle)
+- Acknowledgements to geeksforgeeks, I checked my docstrings on it:: https://www.geeksforgeeks.org/python-docstrings/
 ---
 I published summary of this project in this article :https://medium.com/@hameddfarahanii/uncovering-trends-in-seattles-airbnb-market-an-analysis-and-prediction-49751c75ab29
 You can copy and paste this directly into your GitHub repository's README file.
 Adjust any sections as needed based on your specific project details and results.